fidian/rumkin-compression/README.md

 Installation
 ------------

-This is not a published package.
-If you want it, bug me and I'll probably publish it.
-Until then, add this to your `package.json` file and fetch it with `npm install`.
+Use `npm` to install this package easily.

+    $ npm install --save @fidian/rumkin-compression

+Alternately you may edit your `package.json` and add this to your `dependencies` object:

     {
         ...
         "dependencies": {
             ...
-            "rumkin-compression": "fidian/rumkin-compression#master"
+            "@fidian/rumkin-compression": "*"
             ...
         }
         ...